Paris Pont de la Concorde Bridge in France

 However, during the Bourbon Restoration in 1814, this bridge in Paris reverted back to the original name of Pont Louis XVI and the statues of generals from the Empire were removed and replaced with twelve whitel marble monumental statues including those of ministers such as Colbert and Richelieu.

 Not much changed with the bridge that has five stone arches spanning the River Seine, with the middle arch being the largest at approximately 31 metres.
-But due to a massive increase in traffic over the years, it was decided that the Pont de la Concorde bridge would have to be widened, which took place between 1930 and 1931, yet this was very cleverly done in order to retain the original shape of the bridge, and this is what you will get to see today.
+But due to a massive increase in traffic over the years, it was decided that the Paris Pont de la Concorde bridge in France would have to be widened, which took place between 1930 and 1931, yet this was very cleverly done in order to retain the original shape of the bridge, and this is what you will get to see today.

 Pont de la Concorde western side